flyteorg/flyte/rfc/system/5606-json-idl.md

 ## 1 Executive Summary

-Use json byte string in protobuf instead of json string to fix int is not supported in protobuf struct.
+Use byte string in protobuf instead of json string to fix int is not supported in protobuf struct.

 ## 2 Motivation